XueminZhu-Charmaine/Papers/Deep learning connects DNA traces totranscription to reveal predictive features beyondenhancer–promoter contact.md

 # Deep learning connects DNA traces totranscription to reveal predictive features beyondenhancer–promoter contact
 ## Paper link: https://www.nature.com/articles/s41467-021-23831-4

+## Probable improvements:
+1. As it stated in the paper, deep learning can highlight features in the data previously unappreciated where we could apply it to the immune systems and disease models.
+2. Model improvements - input: In this paper, the author use relative distances and linear interpolation to represent the (x, y, z) which actually lose a lot of information.
+The future improvement could consider use graph thoery to presente the DNA structure which turn this question into a NLP problem.
+3. Model improvents: If we transfer it to a problem similar to NLP, we could consider replace the curren CNN model with LSTM or other advanced NLP models.
+I believe we can improve the performances by doing this.

 ## Abstract
 Problem and Objectives:
 1. Super-resolution microscopy made measuring chromatin 3D structure possible but hard to employ it using computational methods.